-The 2017 Tax Cuts and Jobs Act (TCJA) significantly limited individual itemized deductions available to taxpayers.
+Summary of the 2017 Tax Cuts and Jobs Act (TCJA)

 Miscellaneous Itemized Deductions

 The TCJA eliminated itemized deductions for employee drivers, which includes all unreimbursed employee business expenses.
 The following is a non-exhaustive list: